github/opensource.guide/overviews/pages/index.md

 ![](placeholder_image_of_clicking_new_repo_icon)
 ![](placeholder_image_of_creating_repo_screen)

 This repository, `username.github.io`, will be where all of the HTML and CSS lives that makes up our website.
-GitHub is going to generate this initial code for us from the settings tab.
+Make sure when naming it, that we name it after our actual username, not the word 'username'.
+To have this initial set of HTML and CSS for us, we have to first go over to the settings tab to enable the automatic page generator.

 ![](settings_tab_shot)